MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-define-index-projections.md

 ### How to specify an `indexProjections` definition

-Choose the tab for the API syntax.
+Choose a tab for the various API syntax.
 There's currently no portal support for setting up projections, other than editing the skillset JSON definition.
+Refer to the REST example for JSON.

 #### [**REST**](#tab/rest-create-index-projection)